UK Trip Travel Tips

 The United Kingdom (commonly abbreviated UK) is a nation that a century ago ruled over much of the globe.
 Although its far-flung reach may have decreased from its pinnacle, its people are still immensely proud of their country and heritage.
 It has come a long way from a colonial empire to a member of the European Union.
 The country is made up principally of the historic countries of England, Scotland, Wales and Northern Ireland.
 The country is full of scenic locales and dynamic cities.
 Also, the country is home to nearly thirty UNESCO World heritage sites, apart from those in its overseas territories.

 The capital city of the UK is London.
-It is without a doubt an incomparable city, an icon of diversity, with people from different races, creeds and all walks of life woven into the fabric of its culture.
+It is without a doubt an incomparable city, an icon of diversity, with people from different countries, creeds and all walks of life woven into the fabric of its culture.
 It is also home to many architectural marvels.

 In contrast, far from the bustle of city life are the idyllic English and Welsh countrysides.
 Moreover, the scenic Lake District, Belfast and the Causeway Coast, and Edinburgh draw travelers from all over the world.